-The 4th full length release was recorded once again, at home in Paducah, Kentucky.
-However this time the band engineered the entire album, with violinist Josh Coffey at the helm.
+This eponymous release was recorded once again, at home in Paducah, Kentucky.
+The band engineered the entire album, with Josh Coffey at the helm of a borrowed DIGI 3.
 Recorded primarily in March of 2010, this album was finally released in April 2011.
 Bawn in the Mash followed the release by playing a slew of festival dates, including a Northeast tour that took the band to 15 performances in 16 days.
 The tour culminated with the band performing live on the rooftop at Relix Magazine headquarters in New York.

 as the flowing together of two or more streams.
-With producer Chris
+With Chris

 Henry at the helm, Bawn in the Mash take listeners on a trip into uncharted waters, channeling the wavelengths &